 Each of the State Farm® funds, except the Equity and Bond Fund, are subject to a distribution fee.
 These fees will increase the cost of your investment and may cost you more than paying other types of sales charges because they are continually paid out of the funds' assets over time.
 The funds, other than the Money Market Fund, are subject to a 12b-1 Distribution Fee each year.
 The fee is calculated based on average daily net assets in the share class and may be up to the following amounts:

 - Class R1 – 0.50%

 - Class R2 – 0.30%

 1 Class R-1, R-2 and R-3 shares are available for purchase or exchange only by individuals or entities who:

-- Enter into a "Retirement Plan Recordkeeping Service Agreement" with the Manager's contracted plan recordkeeper (the "Recordkeeper"),
+- Enter into a "Retirement Plan Recordkeeping Service Agreement" with the Manager's contracted plan recordkeeper (the "Recordkeeper"), and who

 - Intend that the plan for which the Recordkeeper is providing administrative services will purchase Fund shares.